nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * You must provide at least one keyword to search a field.<br>
   e.g. entering just `find n/ ` alone is not a valid command as the keyword is empty.

+* Tags must only have one keyword.<br>
+  e.g. `find t/zoom math` is invalid.
+To search multiple tags, you can do `find t/zoom t/math`.

 * The search is case-insensitive.<br>
   e.g. keyword `hans` will match `Hans`.